Dragged-Out Stimulus Talks Send Markets on a Downswing

 With Congress needing more time to finalize a stimulus package, Wall Street left new highs Thursday to close out the week on a loss.

-MANHATTAN (CN) — Investors swarmed indices on Friday in a heavy round of trading, but the excitement from Thursday’s record highs waned as Wall Street fretted about Congress’s inability to get a stimulus package passed.
+MANHATTAN (CN) — Investors swarmed indices on Friday in a heavy round of trading, but the excitement from Thursday’s record highs waned as Wall Street fretted about Congress’ inability to get a stimulus package passed.

 The week for the three major U.S. indices has been largely positive, particularly on Thursday when all three exchanges hit new milestones; the Dow Jones Industrial Average hit 30,303 points, the S&P 500 struck 3,722 points, and the Nasdaq finished at 12,764 points.